 7. Create and run customer loyalty programs

 Making your customers feel valued and special is the key to customer loyalty and retention.
-In an industry like spa, loyalty goes a long way, and retaining customers is also less expensive than gaining new ones.
+In an industry like yours, loyalty goes a long way, and retaining customers is also less expensive than gaining new ones.

-Here are few ideas to get you started on loyalty programs in your spa, if you haven’t started already:
+Here are a few ideas to get you started on loyalty programs in your spa, if you haven’t started already: